 If the educational programme is included in the coordinated application system for admission, which is administered by the Ministry of Science, Innovation and Higher Education, then the programme will normally be regarded as 'higher' in connection with the application for a residence permit.

 Get an overview of the Danish education system from the Ministry of Education (new window)

 Read more about the Danish higher education system with the Ministry of Higher Education and Science (new window)

 Admission as a single-subject student or similar, or admission as a student under an Open University programme is normally not regarded as admission to a higher educational programme.
 The same applies to language classes at a language centre, a municipal language school or similar institution.

 Preparatory higher educational programmes

-In some cases, the Danish Agency for Labour Retention and International Recruitment may grant you a residence permit for a preparatory course to a higher educational programme.
+It is possible to get a residence permit for a preparatory course to a higher educational programme.
 The following conditions apply: